-Stephen Hopkins’ RACE, with stephen james in the lead, uncover the story of Jesse Owens running into fame at Berlin 1936 Olympics.
+Stephen Hopkins’ RACE, with Stephan James in the lead, uncovers the story of Jesse Owens running into fame at Berlin 1936 Olympics.

-Partly distorting history, Joe Schrapel and Anna Waterhouse would-be screenplay is a conveniently inaccurate piece of melodrama loosing too much screen time, in the first part, on subplots and love interests since it has nothing captivating to share on the major points of its subject except when distorting reality.
-It’s so inadequate in trying to sum up an historical moment and era that toward the end, in an epilogue, we have about three minutes of text to read in order to make up for the failed two hours job we just witnessed.
+Partly distorting history, Joe Schrapel and Anna Waterhouse would-be screenplay is a conveniently inaccurate piece of melodrama losing too much screen time, in the first part, on subplots and love interests since it has nothing captivating to share on the major points of its subject except when distorting reality.
+It’s so inadequate in trying to sum up a historical moment and era that toward the end, in an epilogue, we have about three minutes of text to read in order to make up for the failed two hour job we just witnessed.

 The man deserved better, period.